-Please note: S they require be Some Medicare Administrative Contractors (MACs) have their own affidavit that e used. l, , have read the following statements and attest that they are accurate and true to the e best of my knowledge, information, and belief:
+Please note: Some Medicare Administrative Contractors (MACs) have their own affidavit that they require be used.

+I,, have read the following statements and attest that theyare accurate and true to the best of my knowledge, information, andbelief:

-- 1. Except for emergency or urgent care services, during the opt-out period defined below, I will provide services to Medicare beneficiaries only through private contracts that meet the criteria of paragraph 42 C.F.R. § 405.415 for services that, but for their provision under a private contract, would have been Medicare-covered services. - 2.
-Except for emergency or urgent care services, I agree not to submit any claims to Medicare for any item or service provided to any Medicare beneficiary.
-Nor will I permit any entity acting on my behalf to submit a claim to Medicare for services furnished to a Medicare beneficiary, except as specified in §405.440. - 3.
-I understand that during the opt-out period, I may receive no direct or indirect Medicare payment for services that I furnish to Medicare beneficiaries with whom I have privately contracted, whether as an individual, an employee of an organization, a partner in a partnership, under a reassignment of benefits, or as payment for a service furnished to a Medicare beneficiary under a Medicare Advantage (formerly called Medicare+Choice) plan. - 4.
-I acknowledge that, during the opt-out period, my services are not covered under Medicare and no Medicare payment may be made to any entity for my services, directly or on a capitated basis. - 5.
-I promise that, during the opt-out period, I will be bound by the terms of both this affidavit and the private contract(s) into which I have entered with a Medicare beneficiary. - 6.
-I recognize and acknowledge that the terms of this affidavit apply to all Medicare-covered items and services furnished to Medicare beneficiaries by me during the optout period (except for emergency or urgent care services furnished to the beneficiaries with whom I have not previously privately contracted) without regard to any payment arrangements I may make. - 7.
-I have signed a Part B participation agreement, and I acknowledge that such agreement terminates on the effective date of this affidavit.
+1. Except for emergency or urgent care services, during the opt-out period defined below, I will provide services to Medicare beneficiaries only through private contracts that meet the criteria of paragraph 42 C.F.R. § 405.415 for services that, but for their provision under a private contract, would have been Medicare-covered services.

+2. Except for emergency or urgent care services, I agree not to submit any claims to Medicare for any item or service provided to any Medicare beneficiary.
+Nor will I permit any entity acting on my behalf to submit a claim to Medicare for services furnished to a Medicare beneficiary, except as specified in §405.440.

+3. I understand that during the opt-out period, I may receive no direct or indirect Medicare payment for services that I furnish to Medicare beneficiaries with whom I have privately contracted, whether as an individual, an employee of an organization, apartner in a partnership, under a reassignment of benefits, or as payment for a service furnished to a Medicare beneficiary under a Medicare Advantage (formerly called Medicare+Choice) plan.

+4. I acknowledge that, during the opt-out period, my services are not covered under Medicare and no Medicare payment may be made to any entity for my services, directly or on a capitated basis.

+5. I promise that, during the opt-out period, I will be bound by the terms of both this affidavit and the private contract(s) into which I have entered with a Medicare beneficiary.

+6. I recognize and acknowledge that the terms of this affidavit apply to all Medicare-covered items and services furnished to Medicare beneficiaries by me during the optout period (except for emergency or urgent care services furnished to the beneficiaries with whom I have not previously privately contracted) without regard to any payment arrangements I may make.

+7. I have signed a Part B participation agreement, and I acknowledge that such agreement terminates on the effective date of this affidavit.
 [This provision is not required for physicians who have not signed a Medicare Part B participation agreement.]

-8 3.
-I understand that a beneficiary who has not entered into a private contract and wh no requ ires emergency or urgent care services may not be asked to enter into a private contract with r espect to receiving such services and that the rules of 42 C.F.R. § 405.440 apply if I furnish such s ervices.
+8. I understand that a beneficiary who has not entered into a private contract and who requires emergency or urgent care services may not be asked to enter into a private contract with respect to receiving such services and that the rules of 42 C.F.R. § 405.440 apply if I furnish such services.

-9. I understand that these restrictions will remain in effect for a period of two years fron n the date e of this affidavit ("the opt-out period") and that this affidavit will renew automatically for succes ssive two-year periods unless I provide notice that I do not wish to renew.
+9. I understand that these restrictions will remain in effect for a period of two years from the date of this affidavit ("the opt-out period") and that this affidavit will renew automatically for successive two-year periods unless I provide notice that I do not wish to renew.

 Signature of Physician

 Physician information:

 Physician name (print):

-NPI/UPIN or TIN (if no NPI or UPIN ha as been assigned):
+NPI/UPIN or TIN (if no NPI or UPIN has been assigned):

 Billing Address:

 Telephone:

 Fax: